Antonio Baró

-Antonio Baró was a Spanish footballer who played as a midfielder for FC Espanya in the 1910s.
+Antonio Baró was a Spanish footballer who played as a midfielder for FC Espanya and the Catalonia national football team in the 1910s.

 Club career

 Born in Catalonia, Baró began his career at his hometown club FC Espanya in the early-1910s, where he formed an attacking partnership with Gabriel Bau and Casimiro Mallorquí, and quickly became a key element of the team, going on to play with them for nearly a decade.
 He was one of the most important players in the team's rise to become a powerhouse in Catalonia, competing head-to-head against the likes of Barcelona and Espanyol, being crucial in helping the club win three Catalan championships (1912–13, 1913–14 and 1916–17) and the 1914 Pyrenees Cup, scoring once in the semifinals against FC Barcelona in an eventual 5–2 victory.

 Baró also scored once in the semifinals of the 1914 Copa del Rey against Sociedad Gimnástica, netting a late equalizer in the second leg to give Espanya a 2–1 aggregate win, thus contributing decisively in helping the club reach the final, which still is the club's only Copa del Rey final appearance, but they lost 1–2 to Athletic Bilbao, courtesy of a brace from Severino Zuazo.